cassiocappellari/overview-ai-project/README.md

 # Features

-- Upload a video in MP4 format
+- Uploading a video in MP4 format
-- Capture each frame image from the video
-- Acess all the frames extracted from the video
+- Access all the frames extracted from the video
-- Preview area to show all the prediction results from the selected frame
+- Access a Preview area that shows all prediction results and bounding boxes from the selected frame
-- Table showing the last 10 prediction results from the selected frame
+- Access a Results table showing the last 10 prediction results from the selected frame
-- Configuration area for model settings (IoU and Confidence Level)
+- Access a configuration area for model settings (IoU and Confidence level)

 # How to Run